Everything You Need to Know Before Buying A Portable Air Conditioner

 - Take up a lot of space.
 Other systems are usually installed on windows or walls hence they do not take up any floor space.

 - They are heavy.
 Despite being flexible, they are heavy making it a bit of a challenge to keep moving them.
+Based on portable air conditioner ratings, you can find this con.

 Although portable systems function the same and come at relatively the same price range, there are some choices you will have to make while choosing the one that suits you.
 Such choices include:

-Single or double hose system.
+Single or double hose system?

 A single hose system draws air from the room, cools it and returns it o the room.
 It uses some of the air it has cooled to cool its system before venting out the hot air through the hose.
 This usually results in creating negative pressure in the room as explained earlier.